IBM/ibm-materials-notebook/apps/docs/docs/guide/tutorial.md

 ## Experimental Protocols

-Currently writing of experimental protocols is not directly supported in CMDL.
+Currently writing of experimental protocols is not directly supported in TYPES.
 As markdown cells may be interleaved with, we recommend documentation of experimental protocols using markdown.
 Future versions of CMDL will incorporate functionality to ingest and link experimental protocols with the larger experimental record as well as translate it into a series of machine readable steps.

 ### Example Protocol